-Men’s summer trends can vary from year to year, but one thing you can always count on is the sun shining (unless you live in Britain of course).
-Regardless of the weather, some pieces are always worth pulling out in the warmer months, and with this definitive list of summer essentials, you’ll never be caught out.
+Men’s summer trends can vary year to year, but one thing you can always count on is the sun shining (unless you live in Britain of course).
+But regardless of the weather, some pieces are always worth pulling out in the warmer months, and with this definitive list of summer essentials, you’ll never be caught out.

-Unless you bathe in antiperspirant on a daily basis, it’s likely that you sweat, and that you sweat a lot more in the Summer.
-There’s honestly not a lot you can do to tame the sweats, but choosing the right materials can allow your skin to breathe and prevent your body from getting as overheated.
-Materials like nylon, polyester and rayon should be avoided unless you want to turn into a sweaty mess, as they trap heat and don’t absorb sweat, leaving you cocooned in a tent of your own body heat.
-Instead, go for some of these Summer friendly fabrics.
+Unless you bathe in antiperspirant on a daily basis, it’s likely that you sweat.
+So you’ll definitely be sweating a lot more in the summer.
+If we’re honest there’s not a lot you can do to tame these sweats, but by choosing the right materials you can allow your skin to breathe and prevent your body from getting too overheated.
+Materials like nylon, polyester and rayon should be avoided, because unless you want to turn into a sweaty mess these will leave you cocooned in a tent of your own body heat.
+So instead, go for some of these summer friendly fabrics.

 - 100% cotton/seersucker cotton/madras cotton – Soft, durable, breathable, and because it’s a natural fabric it absorbs moisture.

 - Linen – Absorbs moisture but dries quickly, ensuring you’re not left with any noticeable sweat patches.
 Get a linen blend if you don’t want to deal with wrinkled shirts.

 A simple Oxford shirt with shorts is a perfect smart summer outfit.
 You can also try out different styles of shirts, opting for Grandad or Cuban collars, these will give your wardrobe a break from the conventional designs.
 Short sleeve designs are an obvious choice and can be matched with everything from lightweight chinos to jeans – just keep it to the casual days out rather than the office.